paar5780/Arthur_CSCI2270_FinalProject/README.md

 10. Operate: This will "operate" on a donor - patient match and will determine whether or not the operation was a sucess using a random function and the patient's liklihood of survivability.
 It does not require any input arguments.

+11. Quit: The program quits.
+It does not require any input arguments.

 DEPENDENCIES: